BitcoinCacheMachine/BitcoinCacheMachine/multipass/README.md

 ### ./destroy_cluster.sh

 This script iterates over the VMs that have the specified cluster name and deletes them.
-It also removes related files in `~/.bcm/clusters/$BCM_CLUSTER_NAME`.
+It also removes related files and directories in `~/.bcm/clusters/$BCM_CLUSTER_NAME`.
+You can initiate this script with the following command.

+./destroy_cluster.sh -c DEV

+In the example above, "DEV" is the name of the cluster you want destroyed.

 ### ./destroy_multipass.sh